 2. Go for a hike

-Going for a hike is without doubt one the best things to do in Cinque Terre.
+Going for a hike is, without a doubt, one of the best ways to do explore the Cinque Terre villages.

 First of all, yes, it is a hike, but not a difficult one.
 You need to be a bit fit, but pretty much anyone that can walk up some stairs on uneven terrain can do it.

-Cinque Terre was named a National Park by Unesco in 1997, and there are over 120km (75 miles) of trails in the rugged mountains surrounding it.
+Cinque Terre was named a Unesco World Heritage Site in 1997, and there are over 120km (75 miles) of trails in the rugged mountains surrounding it.

 Which means you can spend several days exploring it.